Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: The Tits building of , a tree

 \section{The Tits building of $G$, a tree}

-We associate a building $X^{\pm}$ to each $BN$--pair $(G,B^+,N)$ and $(G,B^-,N)$ of $G$.
-The buildings $X^+$ and $X^-$ are isomorphic as chamber complexes and have constant thickness $q+1$ (see \cite[Appendix KMT]{DJ}).
-We choose $X^{+}$ and denote it by $X$.
-The Tits building $X$ is a simplicial of dimension $ dim(X) =1$.
-Since $W$ is infinite, by the Solomon--Tits theorem (\cite{So}) $X$ is contractible, and so $X$ is a tree, which is defined as a directed graph follows.
-We set $X=(VX, EX, \partial_0,\partial_1,-)$, where
+We can associate Tits buildings $X^{+}$ and $X^{-}$ to each $BN$--pair $(G,B^+,N)$ and $(G,B^-,N)$ of $G$, respectively.
+The buildings $X^+$ and $X^-$ are isomorphic as chamber complexes (see \cite[Appendix TKM]{DJ}).
+We will consider only $X^{+}$ and denote it by $X$.
+The building $X$ is a simplicial complex of dimension $1$ and $X=X_{q+1}$, the $q+1$-homogeneous tree.